American Airlines to begin furloughing 19,000 employees today, CEO says

 American employs more than 5,000 in Tulsa.

-In an Aug.
-25 YouTube video to union members, Dale Danker, president of Transport Workers Union Local 514, said 170 workers in Tulsa would be furloughed and that 325 people took early-outs.
+Dale Danker, president of Transport Workers Union Local 514, said Thursday 169 workers in Tulsa would be furloughed and that 325 people took early-outs.

 In July, the airline said through the U.S. Department of Labor’s Worker Adjustment and Retraining Notification Act that it expected to furlough 1,003 Tulsa employees around Oct.
 1. Additionally, 114 employees who don’t have bumping rights are expected to be terminated around that date, July records showed.